-Net premiums earned increased \$31.4 million, or 45.8%, to \$100.0 million for the three months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily due to reduced cessions of gross premiums earned to reinsurers between periods and an increase in premium per policy resulting from rate actions.
+Net premiums earned increased \$31.4 million \$170.3 million, or 45.8% 283.8%, to \$100.0 million \$230.3 million, for the three months ended September 30, 2023 March 31, 2024 compared to the same period in 2022, 2023.
+The increase was primarily due to reduced cessions of gross premiums earned to reinsurers between periods and periods.
+The increase was also due to an increase in policies in force as a result of increased direct performance marketing spend, and greater premium per policy resulting from rate actions.
 In addition, net premiums earned increased due to commutations of certain reinsurance agreements executed in the third quarter of 2023.

-During the three months ended September 30, 2023 and 2022, we ceded approximately 37.4% and 55.8% of our gross premiums earned to third-party reinsurers, respectively.
-The change in cessions between periods was primarily driven by a strategic reduction of external quota share reinsurance and commutations of certain reinsurance agreements.
+During the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, we ceded approximately 37.4% 16.3% and 55.8% 53.9% of our gross premiums earned, to third-party reinsurers, respectively.
+The change in cessions between periods was primarily driven by a strategic reduction of external quota share reinsurance and commutations of certain reinsurance agreements, as previously discussed in the second half of 2023.

-The following table presents gross premiums written, ceded premiums written, net premiums written, gross premiums earned, ceded premiums earned and net premiums earned for the three months ended September 30, 2023 and 2022:
+The following table presents gross premiums written, ceded premiums written, net premiums written, gross premiums earned, ceded premiums earned and net premiums earned for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023.